• Skip to primary navigation

 That’s why we both carried one backpack and one daypack, which held everything we needed (including all our camp gear) while still weighing in at less than 15kg each.

 Will you mainly be visiting cities?
-In that case, a suitcase is a good option.
-We also brought a suitcase for our second trip to Japan, as we had a lot more luggage because we were traveling as a family, with our then 1-year old son.
+In that case, a suitcase is a better option.
+We also brought a suitcase for our second trip to Japan, as we had a lot more luggage because we were traveling as a family, with our then 1-year-old son.

 Below you can find my recommended bags and suitcases.